 The RHCA leases the tennis courts, and the City Hall campus from the City.
 Per the lease agreement, the RHCA maintain and operates the tennis courts.
 To replace the referenced septic tank, located in the area adjacent to the guest lane approaching the Main Gate, a permit is required from the Los Angeles County Department of Public Health.
-As the owner of the property, RHCA is requesting that the City submit the required forms to the Los Angeles County Department of Public Health.
+As the owner of the property, RHCA is requesting that the City submit the required forms to the Los Angeles County Department of Public Works to commence the permitting process.
 RHCA has a contractor, Peninsula Septic Service on standby to implement the tank replacement upon permit issuance.